EcoJulia/Phylo.jl/README.md

- not released). `Phylo` is currently in *alpha*, and is missing critical functionality, so please [raise an issue][issues-url] if/when you find problems or missing functionality - don't assume that I know`!
+ not released). `Phylo` is currently in *alpha*, and is missing critical functionality, so please [raise an issue][issues-url] if/when you find problems or missing functionality - don't assume that I know!
 Currently the package can be used to make trees manually, and to generate random trees using the framework from `Distributions`.
 For instance, to construct a sampler for 5 tip non-ultrametric trees, and then generate a random tree of that type: